orsonteodoro/gcf2/profiles/gaming/README.md

    security.
 It is recommended to just keep it at -O2 for security marked packages so that also availability is not reduced and that _FORTIFY_SOURCE integrity is not reduced significantly to unacceptable levels.
- - When using _FORTIFY_SOURCE, it is also recommended to apply additional flag set `fortify-fix-<LEVEL>-<COMPILER>.conf` to disable optimizations that compromise _FORTIFY_SOURCE integrity if not using the oiledmachine-overlay for both security-critical packages and packages that handle untrusted data when _FORTIFY_SOURCE is default on or enabled explicitly.
+ - When using _FORTIFY_SOURCE, it is also recommended to apply an additional flag set `fortify-fix-<LEVEL>-<COMPILER>.conf` to disable optimizations that compromise _FORTIFY_SOURCE integrity if not using the oiledmachine-overlay for both security-critical packages and packages that handle untrusted data when _FORTIFY_SOURCE is default on or enabled explicitly.
 The hardened